 Our experienced and compassionate attorneys have handled hundreds of cases involving complex custody, visitation and support issues throughout New York State.
-January 2018 marked an expansion to our renowned Family & Matrimonial practice with Flo Richardson joining the firm as Of Counsel.
-Bringing decades of experience focusing exclusively in family law matters, Flo joins our attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.
+January 2018 marked an expansion to our renowned Divorce, Family, Matrimonial practice with Florence Richardson joining the firm as Of Counsel.
+Bringing decades of experience focusing exclusively in family law matters, Flo joins attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.

 Legal Grounds for Divorce in New York State

-A divorce may be granted on either fault or no-fault grounds.
+A divorce may be granted on either no-fault or fault grounds.

 Fault Grounds for Divorce

 Although a vast majority of divorces in New York State are now granted on a no-fault ground, fault grounds are still available by law.
 To obtain a divorce on one of the fault grounds, a spouse must prove certain facts to the Court.